lucapette/fakedata/README.md

 g3d@test.pl--921
 ```

-Or you can pipe the template into `fakedata`:
+You can also pipe a template into `fakedata`:

 ```sh
 $ echo "#{{ Int 0 100}} {{ Name }} <{{ Email }}>" | fakedata